szevzol/zsh/README.md

 The private files
 -----------------

 The rc/zprofile and rc/alias files will source their private counterparts zprofile.private and alias.private.
-These private files contain settings which I don't want to share on GitHub and which are very environment specific.
+These private files contain settings which I don't want to share on GitHub and are very environment specific.